the-guitarman/club_homepage/README.md

     - [ ] MatchHistoryController
     - [x] MeetingPointController
     - [x] OpponentTeamController
+    - [ ] PermalinkController
     - [x] SeasonController
     - [x] SecretController
     - [x] TeamController
     - [x] UserController
 - [ ] Sites
   - [ ] Homepage
-    - [x] no user is logged in, so show public news only
+    - [ ] no user is logged in, so show public news only
     - [ ] a user is logged in, show all news
     - [ ] show a list of active teams from current season
     - [ ] show a list of last matches, one for each active team